 It is recommended to download the raspi2png project files to the /home/pi/raspi2png

-directory will be created automatically, but to make sure you’re in the /home/pi/
+— which will be created automatically.
+To go to the /home/pi/

 directory, use: